How to keep active during the winter months

 Try drawing or painting, or maybe make a collage of memories out of old photos.
 This is a great way to engage in a conversation about memories, special occasions and special events.
 This gives your loved one a chance to share their life experiences and stories.

-One of our professional live-in carers spent the afternoon making personalised baubles with her client.
+One of our professional carers spent the afternoon making personalised baubles with her client.
 The baubles contained photos of the clients family, which looked lovely on her christmas tree and made lovely personalised gifts for the family to cherish.

 3. Cultivate indoor plants